JoseAntpr/rock-paper-scissors/README.md

 * Add token to server and save historial by user.
 * Possibily to play in remote with other players.
 * Add custom error manage in backend and frontend.
 * Create a component for Rock, Paper and Scissors column.
-This component should have inputs and output to events like play ...
+This component should have inputs and output to events like play.